HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_configure_credentials.md

 !!! note
     For WebEngine LTPA AND LDAP you can reference your secrets under `configuration.webEngine` section of the Helm values.

-#### 3. Check the Required Attributes in Secrets - mdoy
+#### 3. Check the Required Attributes in Secrets

-There are multiple credentials used in HCL Digital Experience 9.5.
+There are multiple credentials used in HCL Digital Experience Compose 9.5.
 Each application has different required attributes for credentials.
 If you want to use a secret to configure credentials for a specific application, check the data attributes of the secret that you are using.
 This is for the Helm chart to map and have those values passed or cascaded accordingly to each application.

 `Persistence DAM User Credential secret` has a username limitation.
 The username can begin with lowercase letters or an underscore and can contain only lowercase letters, numbers, underscore, or a dollar sign.
 The maximum length is 63 characters.